 - Helps convert occasional customers into repeat buyers

 - Gives more media coverage, PR, and SEO at less effort and cost

-Companies experienced in B2B eCommerce can go further and launch their own B2B marketplace.
+For companies already invested in B2B eCommerce, launching their own B2B marketplace can be the next logical step.
 This is how eCommerce companies scale up to provide their customers with greater product variety, which makes a B2B marketplace so convenient for corporate buyers.

 - Expanding product assortment at marginal effort and cost

 - Utilizing drop shipping to further reduce operational costs